newtykip/ProjectileDing/readme.md

 ### Differences with DingOnProjectileHit

 - Supports [Fabric](https://fabricmc.net/), [Quilt](https://quiltmc.org/), and [Forge](https://files.minecraftforge.net/).
-- Updated to latest versions of Minecraft
+- Updated to the latest version of Minecraft

 ## Coming soon

 - Server-side functionality
-  - note: Make sure that if a user has it client-side that the noise is not duplicated
+  - note: Make sure that if a user has it client-side the noise is not duplicated
 - Support [NeoForge](https://neoforged.net)

 <sub>licensed with the <a href="license.md">opinionated queer license v1.1</a> - tl;dr see <a href="https://oql.avris.it/">here</a> :]</sub>